awaisanwar544/final-capstone-api/README.md

 # BookDev API

-This is the back-end API for BookDev, an app in which you can hire a programmer for a number at a fixed rate per day [Link to the UI repo](https://github.com/awaisanwar544/final-capstone-ui).
+This is the back-end API for BookDev, an app in which you can temporarily hire a programmer at a fixed rate per day.

 - Sign up and sign in to access the app.
-- Choose for our expert programmer with on-demand skills.
+- Choose from our expert programmers with in-demand skills.
-- Watch a detailed view of each programmer.
+- Watch a detailed view of each programmer profile.
-- Reserve and hire a programmer up to one month from any date up to six months.
+- Reserve and hire a programmer up to one month from any date within the next six months.
-- Manage all your reservations in only one page.
+- Manage all your reservations from one page.
 - Admin users can add and delete providers if needed.

-The API has endpoints for users / providers / skills / password recovery.
+The API has endpoints for users / providers / reservations / skills / password recovery.

 Read the complete documentation [here](https://bookdev-api.herokuapp.com/api-docs/index.html).

+## UI Repo

+Check the UI of this App [here](https://github.com/awaisanwar544/final-capstone-ui).

 ## Built With